|Expense Ratio (net)||0.23%|

 |Inception Date||Jul 1, 1970|

+Note: This article is part of Morningstar's 2019 Portfolio Tuneup week.
 Off-the-shelf asset allocation guidance doesn't vary significantly for people who are still accumulating assets for retirement.
 Similarly, the worker with a pension should be investing more aggressively than the investor who will rely exclusively on her own savings, plus Social Security, in retirement.
-Beyond variations like those, however, glide paths for accumulators should look pretty similar: stock-heavy at the outset and well into middle age, transitioning to more bonds and cash as retirement approaches.